rnirnber/async_mp.js/README.md

 What does async_mp.js do?
 -------------------------
-* Calls a user-defined Fn when an async operation has started.
+* Calls a user-defined Fn when an async operation has started and completed.
 * Makes dev life somewhat saner...

 Assumptions